Vehicle Input .csv File and Phase_info Dictionary

 Depending on which analysis options you use with Aviary, you might need to define certain parameters within the vehicle .csv file.
 The simplest way to get started is to use a provided example vehicle .csv file and modify it as needed for your specific vehicle.

-In the example vehicle input .csv files there is a section headed ‘# Initial Guesses’ which contains the above list in the format: “actual_takeoff_mass,0” The user can also specify these parameters with the prefix ‘initialization_guesses:’ e.g. ‘initialization_guesses:actual_takeoff_mass,150000’ would set actual_takeoff_mass in the initialization_guesses dictionary to 150000.
+The user can also specify these parameters with the prefix ‘initialization_guesses:’ e.g. ‘initialization_guesses:actual_takeoff_mass,150000’ would set actual_takeoff_mass in the initialization_guesses dictionary to 150000.

-If mission_method is TWO_DEGREES_OF_FREEDOM or mass_method is GASP then the initialization_guessing() method is called and wherever the initialization_guesses values are equal to 0, they are updated with calculated estimates based off the problem type (sizing, alternate, fallout) and mass, speed, range, thrust, and payload data specified in the vehicle input .csv file.
+When the initialization_guessing() method is called and wherever the initialization_guesses values are equal to 0, they are updated with calculated estimates based off the problem type (sizing, alternate, fallout) and mass, speed, range, thrust, and payload data specified in the vehicle input .csv file.

 The initial guess of reserves is used to define the reserve fuel.
 Initially, its value can be anything larger than or equal to 0.
 There are two Aviary variables to control the reserve fuel in the model file (.csv):